-COVID-19 may mean you’re stuck at home this Easter, but that doesn’t mean you can’t treat yourself with some heart-healthy recipes from the Heart Foundation.
+Just because it’s almost Easter doesn’t mean you can’t investigate some heart-healthy recipes from the Heart Foundation.

 “While the occasional chocolate treat is okay, it’s best to opt for quality over quantity.

 “Heart healthy eating is about the variety of foods consumed regularly over time – not just focusing on individual nutrients or foods.
 Regularly eating a good mix of healthy plant-based foods, with smaller amounts of animal proteins, and cutting down unhealthy junk foods will help to reduce your risks for heart disease.”

 The Heart Foundation has six recipes that can be adapted for use with pantry staples or other ingredients if some things are difficult to find in the shops right now:

 Start the day with savoury Easter Brunch Tarts that use every day, fuss-free ingredients like wholemeal bread, eggs and colourful vegies.
 Serve with a side salad to boost your vegie intake, while adding heart healthy fats like olive oil and avocado to your diet.